painless-software/synology-foreman/README.md

 Alternatively, you can activate PXE on the router if the DHCP service supports the `next-server` option.
 This will officially be supported by Synology routers (and available in their GUI) from SRM 2.0 onwards.
-Here is the manual setup:
+Here is the manual setup for SRM < 2.0:

 ```ini
 # FILE: /etc/dhcpd/dhcpd-lbr0-lbr00.conf